Switching your print on demand supplier? Get in touch with us here

 The cost to produce just one custom shirt will vary considerably depending on your print supplier.
 If you plan to be your own supplier, you can expect to spend a few hundred extra dollars on professional printing supplies, high-quality fabric paint, and plain t-shirts.
 However, if you partner with a print on demand supplier, you will only pay for the actual cost of the t-shirt and shipping.

 Generally speaking, it will cost less than $20 per custom shirt with a print on demand supplier.
 Factors that can drive up the price to print on demand include shirt quality and fabric.
-For instance, eco-conscious apparel like recycled or organic cotton t-shirts is more expensive than basic cotton.
-Regardless, print on demand remains the most cost-effective t-shirt printing method.
+For instance eco-conscious apparel like recycled or organic cotton t-shirts is more expensive than basic cotton.
+Regardless, print on demand remains the most cost-effective custom print t-shirt method.

 How to make a custom shirt at home with print on demand